-The previous information theoretic analysis is quite intriguing, since it contradicts parts of the prevailing intuitions regarding second-order DPA.
-For example, it shows that the sum combining function leads to information leakages (as can also be seen from the different pdf in appendix) although they cannot be directly exploited with Pearson's correlation coefficient.
-Of course, there is no strong contradiction: Waddle and Wagner showed in [22] how to overcome this limitation by squaring the sum combining.
-But it raises the question whether these information leakages can be directly exploited (i.e. without squaring) by other distinguishers.
-In order to tackle this question, we apply the second part of the framework in [18], i.e. security analysis.
-In this section, we start with the evaluation of profiled side-channel attacks using templates, for which a strong relation with the previous information theoretic analysis should hold.
+The previous information theoretic analysis provides a new perspective to understand the relation between a masking scheme, its physical leakages and the exploitation of this information by a side-channel attack.
+For example, it exhibits that the sum combining function leads to significant information leakages (as can also be seen from the different pdf in appendix), although they cannot be directly exploited with Pearson's correlation coefficient.
+Previous works such as the one of Waddle and Wagner [23] showed how to overcome this limitation of the correlation coefficient, by squaring the combined samples.
+But our analysis raises the question whether these information leakages can be directly exploited (i.e. without squaring) by other distinguishers.
+In order to tackle this question, we apply the second part of the framework in [20], i.e. security analysis.
+This section starts with the evaluation of profiled (template) attacks, for which a strong relation with the previous information theoretic analysis should hold.

-The results of various template attacks performed against the same masked AES S-box as in the previous sections are in Figure 4, given for two different noise standard deviations.
-We mention that these attacks do not use Gaussian templates as in [3] but the exact leakage distributions as in the previous information theoretic analysis (e.g. attacks using the joint distributions exploit Gaussian mixtures; attacks using the normalized product combining function exploit normal product distributions mixtures, . . . as plotted in appendix).
-The success rates are computed over 500 independent experiments and nicely confirm the theoretical predictions of Theorem 2 in [18].
-First, we see that the sum and absolute difference combining functions lead to the same attack effectiveness in this profiled case (since they give rise to the same information leakages).
-Second, we see that for $\sigma_n = 0.2$ (i.e. left of the intersection in Figure 3, where $\log{10}(0.2^2) \approx -1.39$ ), these two combining functions allow more efficient attacks than the normalized product one.
-By contrast, for $\sigma_n = 0.5$ (i.e. right of the intersection in Figure 3 where $\log{10}(0.5^2) \approx -0.6$ ), the opposite conclusion holds.
+The results of various template attacks performed against the same masked AES S-box as in the previous sections are given in Figure 4, for two different noise standard deviations.
+We mention that these attacks do not use Gaussian templates as in [3] but the exact leakage distributions as in the previous information theoretic analysis (e.g. attacks using the joint distributions exploit Gaussian mixtures; attacks using the normalized product combining function exploit normal product distribution mixtures, etc. as plotted in appendix A).
+The different success rates are computed over 1000 independent experiments and nicely confirm the theoretical predictions of Theorem 2 in [20].

-Fig. 4: Success rate of (simulated) profiled attacks against a masked AES S-box.
+Fig. 4.
+Success rate of (simulated) profiled attacks against a masked AES S-box.